jorgeajimenezl/note-taking-101/README.md

 ## Contact

-For any questions or inquiries, please contact the project maintainer @jorgeajimenezl at [jorgeajimenezl17@gmail.com](mailto:jorgeajimenezl17@gmail.com).
+For any questions or inquiries, please contact the project maintainer at [jorgeajimenezl17@gmail.com](mailto:jorgeajimenezl17@gmail.com).

 ---